|Do You Know the Signs of Dehydration?|

-So as far as the dizziness and fullness in my inner ears is concerned, drinking less water did help "initially", but if I cut down too much, it only made other things worse.
+As far as the dizziness and fullness in my inner ears is concerned, drinking less water did help initially, but if I cut down too much, it only made other things worse.

-I'd heard that headaches can be a sign of dehydration, and since initial weight losses from restricted carbs are mainly water and glycogen, I thought I'd do a little research to see what I could find out.
+I'd heard that headaches can be a sign of dehydration, and since initial weight losses from restricting carbs are mainly water and glycogen, I thought I'd do a little research to see what I could find out.

 So many folks believe those Induction headaches are caused by sugar and caffeine withdrawals that I wanted to see how much dehydration contributes to that.

-We hear all the time that as low carbers we NEED to drink our water, with the most common reason given that we can flush out excess ketones.
-But dehydration is actually responsible for far more than even most low carbers think.
+We hear all the time that as low carbers we NEED to drink our water, with the most common reason given that we can flush out excess ketones, but dehydration is actually responsible for far more than even most low carbers think.

 The list of symptoms of dehydration was pretty long, but was basically consistent over all the web pages and articles I looked at.
 Of interest was the fact that many of these things are attributed by low carbers to be caused by something other than dehydration.

 A complaint of muscle cramps will generally come with the advice to up your potassium, when the best advice would be to get ALL of your electrolytes -- sodium and magnesium, as well as potassium plus water intake in BALANCE.